swkc95/Python-Selenium-BDD-Demo/README.md

 ### API requests
 API requests, provided by the popular Python "requests" library, were utilized to generate test data and further validate some of the application's behavior.
 Creating test data, such as user accounts, orders, and products, via API, could shorten test execution time and allow scenarios to focus on the tested feature itself without redundant steps.
 Using API requests also adheres to the principle of test isolation, where each test operates on separate products of the application (e.g., accounts, orders).
 Additionally, in some cases where the environment might become quickly cluttered during the test suite itself, API requests can be part of a "cleanup" procedure, deleting unused test assets after the test has ended.
 This would come at the cost of losing some data useful for debugging the application and test cases themselves, but with excessive logging mechanisms and screenshot capture, that issue could be mitigated.

+### Selenium Grid support
+A simple Selenium Grid setup has been added to the project to demonstrate the possibility of running tests through remote machines.
+The current Selenium Grid implementation is intentionally minimal and was designed to run locally with Docker support, utilizing two slots for concurrent tests.
+Configuration is stored in docker-compose.yml, and the same file is used to quickly set up all necessary containers.

 ### Base for further development
 While serving as a comprehensive solution for simple, local tests, this demo could serve as a template for a larger project.
-It includes stubs for features such as multilingual tests (loading files with language strings and testing the same app with different language versions), multiple browser support (Chrome, Firefox, Edge), Selenium Grid (launching tests in a dockerized grid, via a local machine, or as part of CI/CD pipelines), and more.
-If you come across this project, feel free to experiment on your own and enhance it as you see fit.
+It includes stubs for features such as multilingual tests (loading files with language strings and testing the same app with different language versions), multiple browser support (Chrome, Firefox, Edge), remote Selenium Grid (launching tests in a grid as a part of CI/CD pipelines), and more.

 ## Installation